Performance Analysis: Discovering Semi-Markov Models From Event Logs: Case Studies

+In this subsection, we consider event data from real-world incident management system's event log (\emph{BPI'13 incidents}~\cite{WardSteeman2013}) as a running example.
 An incident management system of Volvo IT Belgium recorded the history of the production incident processes in the form of an event log~\cite{WardSteeman2013}.
 This event log contains 7,554 traces, 65,533 events, and 4 event names ("Accepted", "Queued", "Completed", or "Unmatched").
 Each incident record was processed by a management team and the results were recorded in the log. \autoref{fig:real_flow} shows a graphical representation of the Markov process flow discovered by \autoref{alg:stochastic:matrix:discovery} with the order $k$ set to~1.

 Most commonly, once the process has started, the incident description is accepted, and then it is either accepted again (for example, by a different employee) or the management procedure is completed.
 Alternatively, if there are not enough resources to process the request, it is queued.
 In rare cases, when the status of the request is unknown, the incident description is labeled as "Unmatched" and is considered again.